-25. Any person who knowingly and in any material respect fails or refuses to comply with or obey an order of the Commission under these Regulations, including the payment to the Commission of any monetary penalties imposed under paragraph 23 within the time ordered for such payment, shall be guilty of an offence and liable upon summary conviction to a fine of not less than ten million dollars and not more than seventy million dollars.
+25. Any person who knowingly and in any material respect fails or refuses to comply with or obey an order of the Commission under these Regulations, including the payment to the Commission of any monetary penalties imposed under regulation 23 within the time ordered for the payment, commits an offence and is liable upon summary conviction to a fine of not less than five million dollars and not more than ten million dollars and to imprisonment for a term of not more than two years, and in the case of a continuing offence, to a further fine of not more than five hundred thousand dollars for each day that the offence continues after conviction.

-Penalty for failure to obey a summons or provide documents or other information.
+Penalty for failure to obey summons or provide documents or other information.

-- 26. Any person who -- - (a) summoned by the Commission under these Regulations, knowingly fails to attend or to give evidence under oath before the Commission in obedience thereto; - (b) knowingly fails or refuses to produce any document or provide any other information required by the Commission; - (c) intentionally or recklessly alters or destroys any record likely to be required for any investigation commenced under these Regulations; - (d) gives to the Commission or any person acting under its authorisation any information which he knows to be false or misleading; or - (e) in any manner willfully impedes, prevents or obstructs any investigation or inquiry by the Commission under these Regulations, shall be guilty of an offence and liable upon summary conviction to a fine of not less than one million dollars and not more than two million dollars and imprisonment for six months.
+- 26. Any person who - - having been summoned or subpoenaed by the Commission under these Regulations, knowingly fails to attend or to give evidence under oath before the Commission in obedience to the summons or subpoena; - (b) knowingly fails or refuses to produce any document or provide any other information required by the Commission;

+- intentionally or recklessly alters or destroys any record likely to be required for any investigation commenced under these Regulations; - (d) gives to the Commission or any person acting under its authorisation any information which he knows to be false or misleading; or - in any manner willfully impedes, prevents or obstructs any investigation or inquiry by the Commission under these Regulations, commits an offence and liable upon summary conviction to a fine of not less than one million dollars and not more than two million dollars and imprisonment for six months.

-Penalty for improper filing of a complaint.
+Penalty for improper filing of complaint.

-27. Any person who makes a complaint to the Commission that a telecommunications undertaking has acted or is acting in contravention of these Regulation but that the Commission finds to be vexatious, frivolous or malicious shall be guilty of an offence and liable upon summary conviction to a fine of not less than one million dollars and not more than two million dollars.
+27. A person whose complaint to the Commission that a telecommunications undertaking has acted or is acting in contravention of these Regulation is found by the Commission to be vexatious, frivolous or malicious commits an offence and is liable on summary conviction to a fine of not less than one million dollars and not more than two million dollars.

-Penalty for disobedience of directive of Community Competition Commission.
-28. Any person who knowingly and in any material respect fails or refuses to comply with or obey any directive in a determination of the Community Competition Commission registered in the High Court under paragraph 22(2) shall be guilty of an offence and liable upon summary conviction to a fine of not less than three million dollars and not more than thirty million dollars.
+Penalty for disobedience of directive of Competition Commission.
+28. Any person who knowingly and in any material respect fails or refuses to comply with or obey any directive in a determination of the Competition Commission registered in the High Court under regulation 22(2) commits an offence and is liable upon summary conviction to a fine of ten million dollars.